A Penning trap single-photon counter for axion detection: Cavity-cyclotron mode interaction

 \section{Cavity-cyclotron mode interaction}

 We now consider the interaction between the trapped electron and the field of the cylindrical cavity formed by the Penning trap electrodes.
+We note that recently, a closely related system consisting of an electron inside a cylindrical waveguide has also been solved \cite{zdsy-sxcl}.
 The quantum mechanical evolution of the cyclotron and cavity states, including the effect of losses from the cavity, can be treated using the Lindblad master equation for the density matrix $\varrho$

 where $\mathcal{L}_D(\varrho )$ is the dissipative part defined below, and $H$ is the Hamiltonian of the system.
 The cyclotron mode is assumed to only decay via interactions with the cavity electric field, other decays are neglected.
 We determine the form of the interaction Hamiltonian before solving Eq.~\ref{eqLinblad} to characterize the probability of absorption and the lifetime of an electron in the cyclotron excited state.
 We then consider how short-lived occupations of the excited cyclotron state can be measured by means of phase-sensitive detection of the axial mode, and examine how phase shifts caused by photon absorption can be resolved.
 Finally, we return to consider the total photon absorption probability of the proposed Penning trap photon counter.